-- 1. understand the basic physics of semiconductor devices and the basics theory of PN junction. - 2. remember the basic steps of fabrication. - 3. learn the basics theory of Crystal Growth and Wafer Preparation. - 4. study the Epitaxy, Diffusion, Oxidation, Lithography and Etching. - 5. apply the basic theory of Nano-Fabrication.
+- 1. Understand the basic physics of semiconductor devices and the basics theory of PN junction. - 2.
+Understand the basic theory of MOS transistors. - 3.
+Understand the basic steps of fabrication. - 4.
+Learn the basics theory of Crystal Growth and Wafer Preparation. - 5.
+Study the Epitaxy, Diffusion, Oxidation, Lithography and Etching. - 6.
+Understand the basic theory of Nano-Fabrication.